-As more of a good is consumed, the marginal benefit received from each unit is smaller than the marginal benefit received from the unit consumed immediately before it, and is larger than the marginal benefit from the unit consumed immediately after it.
-This set of results is known as the principle of decreasing marginal benefit.
+As the more of a good is consumed, the marginal benefit received from each unit is smaller than the marginal benefit received from the unit consumed immediately before it, and is larger than the marginal benefit from the unit consumed immediately after it.
+This set of results is known as the principle of decreasing marginal benefit and is often assumed by economists to be a common characteristic of an individual's preferences over most goods and services in the economy.